 Today, we continue our series on the discovery of automotive logos.
-After France, we go to Japan to discuss the Toyota brand.
+After France, we go to Japan to discuss the Toyota brand and symbol.
 What do the different circles in the logo mean?
 What exactly is the meaning and history of the Toyota logo?
 This is exactly what we will see in the next few paragraphs.

 In the 1860s, Sakichi Toyoda created Toyota.
 Originally, this Japanese company was called Toyoda, in reference to the founder's surname.
 The company created looms that were soon automated and motorized.